elswindle/factorio_annealer/README.md

   4. Open `run_game.py` and modify the factory and annealer options
   5. Run `python run_game.py`

-  That should do it, but I'm sure it won't work like it did for me, so just open an issue and I'll fix it.
+  That should do it, but I'm sure it won't work like it did for me, so just open an issue and I'll help debug the issue.

 # Misc.
 Information
   This section is for other bits of information that are important for the user, but didn't fit anywhere else.